HubSpot/Singularity/Docs/about/how-it-works.md

 - **On-Demand Processes**.
 These are manually run processes that will be deployed and ready to run but Singularity will not automatically run them.
 Users can start them through an API call or using the Singularity Web UI, which allows them to pass command line parameters on-demand.

 ## Singularity Components
 Mesos frameworks have two major components.
-A **scheduler component** that registers with the **Mesos master** to be offered resources and an **executor component** that is launched on cluster slave nodes by the **Mesos slave process** to run the framework tasks.
+A **scheduler component** that registers with the **Mesos master** to be offered resources and an **executor component** that is launched on cluster agent nodes by the **Mesos agent process** to run the framework tasks.

 The *Mesos master* determines how many resources are offered to each framework and the *framework scheduler* selects which of the offered resources to use to run the required tasks.
-Mesos slaves do not directly run the tasks but delegate the running to the appropriate *executor* that has knowledge about the nature of the allocated task and the special handling that might be required.
+Mesos agents do not directly run the tasks but delegate the running to the appropriate *executor* that has knowledge about the nature of the allocated task and the special handling that might be required.

 ![Singularity Components](../images/framework_components.png)